--Any of the other three methods,.
-Controls the portion of the input A.C cycle to feed to rectifier so that output voltage gets regulated.
+-Any of the other three methods.
+Controls the portion of the input A.C cycle to feed to the rectifier so that output voltage gets regulated.

 -Normally this principle is used in small exchange power plants.

-– In this a transductor is placed in series with the rectifier and uses the principle that the impedance of an iron cored coil can be varied by varying the degree of saturation of the core.”
+– In this, a transductor is placed in series with the rectifier and uses the principle that it can vary the impedance of an iron-cored coil by varying the degree of saturation of the core.”

--By varying the series impedance to rectifier, we can vary the portion of input cycle that is fed to Rectifier.
+-By varying the series impedance to the rectifier, we can vary the portion of the input cycle that is fed to the Rectifier.